 Barring a last minute catastrophe, AT&T (T) looks set to post a strong 2019.
 Shares in the Dallas-based telecom giant are currently up around 40% this year, inclusive of dividend cash, and comfortably ahead of relevant blue chip benchmarks like the S&P 500.
 Pretty good, right?
 Taken in isolation I guess the answer to that question is yes.
 Shift to a slightly longer-term perspective, and the answer is a bit less clear.

-Inclusive of reinvested dividend cash I have total returns at around 8.6% per annum over the past half decade.
-Or put another way, most of the wealth creation that took place over the past five years occurred very recently.
-(It says a lot about how beaten up the stock was that a 40% gain in twelve months might not represent meaningful long-term progress depending on your exact starting point).
+I mean, I have total returns at around 8.6% per annum over the past five years.
+Note that this figure includes reinvested dividend cash too.
+Given the stock is up 40% this year, that means most of the wealth creation that took place over the past five years occurred very recently.
+It says a lot about how beaten up the stock was that a 40% gain in twelve months might not represent meaningful long-term progress depending on your exact starting point.

-The Debt Induced Hangover
+Debt Induced Hangover

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-If you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!